-The percentage of women who are academic staff at TU Dresden is 31 % and is therefore clearly below the percentage of women graduates, which is 49 % (in the period 2012/13 - 2016/17) (refer to table 5).
-The total percentage of women in permanent jobs is 29 % (2017), while the percentage of women in temporary part-time jobs (44 % 2017) is considerably higher (refer to appendices 5-9).
+The percentage of women who are academic staff at TU Dresden is $31 \%^{17}$ and is therefore clearly below the percentage of women graduates, which is 49 % (in the period $2012 / 13 - 2016 / 17)^{18}$ (refer to table 5).
+The total percentage of women in permanent jobs is $29 \% (2017)^{19}$, while the percentage of women in temporary part-time jobs (44 % 2017)20 is considerably higher21 (refer to enclosure 5-9).

-The School of Humanities and Social Sciences has the highest percentage of women research associates (51 %), although this percentage is clearly below the percentage of women graduates (70 % in the period 2012/13 -2016/17).
-Only in the School of Engineering Sciences is the percentage of women (18%) higher than the percentage of graduates (15 % in the period 2012/13 - 2016/17), although it is at a low level (see table 5).
+The School of Humanities and Social Sciences has the highest percentage of women Research Associates (51 %), although this percentage is clearly below the percentage of women graduates (70 % in the period 2012/13 - 2016/17).
+Only in the School of Engineering Sciences is the percentage of women (18 %) higher than the percentage of graduates (15 % in the period 2012/13 - 2016/17), although it is at a low level (see table 5).

-Through the implementation of the Code of Conduct on Temporary Employment and the Promotion of Career Prospects at Universities in the Free State of Saxony as well as the fixed-term standards, there have been improvements to the durations of the contracts of research associates who are funded by the university.
-In this respect, approximately 85 % of such employees at TU Dresden have a contract lasting at least 1 year, while approximately 40 % of this group have a contract lasting at least 3 years.
-In the case of financing from third party funding alone, the duration of the contract is oriented exclusively to the approved duration of the project and/or the approved subsections.
+Through the implementation of the Code of Conduct on Temporary Employment and the Promotion of Career Prospects at Universities in the Free State of Saxony as well as the fixed-term standards, there have been improvements to the durations of the contracts of Research Associates who are funded by the university.
+In this respect, approximately 85 % of such employees at TU Dresden have a contract lasting at least 1 year, while approximately 40 % of this group have a contract lasting at least 3 years22.
+In the case of financing from third party funding alone, the duration of the contract is oriented exclusively to the approved duration of the project and/or the approved sub-sections.

-Target 3: Increase in the percentage of women research associates by 2030

-- TU Dresden as a whole to 40-45 %,

-- in the School of Science to 49-54 %,

-- in the School of Humanities and Social Sciences to 65-70 %,

-- in the School of Engineering Sciences to 20-25 %,

-- in the School of Civil and Environmental Engineering to 38-43%,

-- in the School of Medicine to 64-69 %,

-- in the ZWE to 40-45 %.
+Increase in the percentage of women Research Associates by 2030 Target 3: TU Dresden as a whole to 40-45 %, in the School of Science to 49-54 %, in the School of Humanities and Social Sciences to 65-70 %, in the School of Engineering Sciences to 20-25 %, in the School of Civil and Environmental Engineering to 38-43 %, in the School of Medicine to 64-69 %, in the ZWE to 40-45 %.

-The target percentages of women research assistants by 2025 and/or 2030 are oriented to the percentages of women graduates (see table 5).
-In the School of Engineering Sciences - parallel to the targeted increase in the percentage of women students - efforts are under way to increase the numbers of women graduates.
+The target percentages of women Research Assistants by 2025 and/or 2030 are oriented to the percentages of women graduates (see table 5).
+In the School of Engineering Sciences - at the same time as the targeted increase in the percentage of women students - efforts are under way to increase the numbers of women graduates.
 It is important that these targeted percentages of women are also taken into account when awarding permanent jobs.